danielelisi/ethereum-lottery/README.md

 Having the MetaMask browser extension installed and swithced to the Rinkeby test network, you can enter the lottery by sending an amount higher than > 0.01 ether.

 The owner of the contract can pick a random winner from an array of players addresses stored in the smart contract.
+Then, The total balance of the contract is sent to the winner.

 The smart contract address is: [0x69cf024821c9731af5088ab6bca036b5b5e1a1d4](https://rinkeby.etherscan.io/address/0x69cf024821c9731af5088ab6bca036b5b5e1a1d4)